 Users can sort the clusters either by their ID, the number of ligand binding poses or according to the mean docking score of the clusters.
-Furthermore, they can choose to also show information about the poses previously classified as noise (see Section 5.1).
+Furthermore, they can choose to also show information about the poses previously classified as noise (see Section V-A).
 This will add a new bar and a box plot that contains the data of all noise poses.

-Users can switch between four different coloring modes for the stacked bar chart (cf. Figure 2): each ligand is assigned either an individual color (ID) showing how many binding poses of the same ligand are in one stack, or a coloring depending on one of three chemical properties is used (molecular weight Mwt, octanol-water partition coefficient log P, or fraction of $sp^3 Fsp^3$).
-This allows the users to see the chemical composition of the clusters-partially addressing R5-and allows them to discover similarities between ligands or clusters.
-As mentioned in Section 2.2, the chemical properties are collected from the ZINC database or, if no ZINC name is present, are calculated with PLIP except Fsp^3 (R6).
-To clearly show the value distribution of the chemical properties, the data is quantized into five bins which are assigned a corresponding color.
-Note that only the value range between the quantile 5% and 95% is used, this is, we extended the first and last bin to reduce the influence of outliers and created equidistant bins in this range.
-When the mouse hovers over a stack, all stacks of the same ligand in other clusters are highlighted and a tooltip with detailed information about the pose, the ligand, and the values of the chemical properties appears.
-For the box plot, the tooltip shows the mean, median, box quantiles Q1/Q3, and the min/max values (see Figure 2).
+Users can switch between four different coloring modes for the stacked bar chart (cf. Fig. 2): each ligand is assigned either an individual color (ID) showing how many binding poses of the same ligand are in one stack, or a coloring depending on one of three chemical properties is used (molecular weight Mwt, octanol-water partition coefficient log P, or fraction of sp3 Fsp3).
+This enables the users to see the chemical composition of the clusters-partially addressing R5-and allows them to discover similarities between ligands or clusters.
+As mentioned in Section II-B, the chemical properties are collected from the ZINC database or, if no ZINC name is present, are calculated with PLIP except Fsp3 (R6).
+To clearly show the value distribution of the chemical properties, the data is quantized into five bins,